ember-learn/ember-blog/content/how-to-todo-in-ember-template-lint.md

 ### Why, though?

-This new feature is really intended to help apps at scale.
-It can be tricky to update a dependency like `ember-template-lint`, especially if it's a version that includes a new rule, due to the number of factors involved.
-Taking in a new version of the linter usually means a lot of communication and coordination about the new rule(s) and the larger your app gets, and the more developers you have, the more work this was.
-For global companies that use Ember, there might even be a committee whose sole focus is to make decisions about linting rules.
-That's a lot of red tape!
+This new feature is intended to help apps at a large scale.
+It can be tricky to update a dependency like `ember-template-lint` when it includes a new rule, due to a number of factors involved.
+Taking in a new version of the linter can mean communication and coordination about the new rule(s).
+The larger your app is and the more developers you have, the more work this can be.
+For global companies that use Ember, there might even be a committee whose sole focus is to make decisions about linting rules!

 While the `pending` feature gave us _some_ of the desired functionality, it didn't really ensure that teams would be given the support they needed to actually fix existing issues- issues could stay "pending" forever.
 Now that the `todo` feature has replaced the `pending` feature, we can be confident that when we introduce new linting rules, we're giving our development teams the support they need to remember to fix those issues.